MultiTrickFox/Vanilla_RCNN/README.md

 is a from-scratch RCNN, using only pytorch's autograd

+>- convolutions to incoming chords is applied between fully connected gru layers, to come up with a "likely" chord response; while passing information to a gru-lstm stack for deciding details (i.e. pitch, velocity etc.)

+packages:

 >python version >= 3.6 is required: https://www.python.org/downloads/release/python-367/ and recommended launcher is IDLE (comes by default with python installation.)

 >(built on torch 0.4.0, provided @ (Mac OS X: pip3 install torch=0.4.0 & Windows: pip3 install